phalcon/forum/README.md

 Requirements
 ------------
-You can clone the repository and then install dependencies using composer:
+You must clone the repository and then install dependencies using composer:

 ```bash
 php composer.phar install